Fishing the yorkshire derwent part 2

 Howsham below the bridge left bank.

 This York section left bank below the bridge is a known chub and barbel area but that said like the rest of the river Derwent you can catch here one day and not have another fish for days. but that’s fishing. left bank from the bridge to the limit at Paradise Farm, join the york club here We have had some cracking days on this stretch of river.
 Park near the bridge. a very short walk hence the popularity of this stretch.
 I can remember an opening day here [16th june] when I couldn’t buy a bite I fished the whole day using a variety of baits and never got a sniff and a few weeks later in the same area, I had a great days fishing.!
 That’s fishing for you.
+Don’t forget the roach the roach fishing on the Derwent has vastly improved over the years.

 Howsham bridge right bank Fishing On the right bank from the weir down to Barton Hill beck for all the usual species parking is the same as on the left bank.
 The few pegs below the bridge are popular spots although I’m not sure whether this is more for the ease of parking and the short walk to the river or the fishing?
 Barbel do from time to time come out here but don’t bank on it when I fish for barbel on this river I make sure I have a couple of swims baited up with hemp.
 A barbel angler without hemp is like a man with one arm.